 Here is a pedigree showing Huntington’s disease.
 Below it, you can see a Southern blot analysis.

-Recall that in Southern blotting, as we talked about in molecular genetics, involves moving proteins or DNA
+Recall that in Southern blotting, as we talked about in molecular genetics, involves moving DNA

 through a gel and then making a radioactive print of that.
 The further through the gel that the fragments move,

 the shorter the pieces because shorter things are going to go through faster.
 Here you can see